miskolc/tc_algo/README.md

-# Python Stock Market based modules
+## Stock Market based modules in Python

 All technical, options and algo modules are updated in this repository.